 While you can definitely make money with Banner Ads (you can use Google Adsense when starting out) you will need to have a lot of traffic before you can make any income worth mentioning.

-As a rule of thumb, I always want to at least earn $50 off each sale because with that kind of income per product sold, I can get to a decent level of income with my blog much sooner than if I sell a product that earns me $5.
+As a rule of thumb, I always want to at least earn $50 off each sale because with that kind of income per product sold.
+I can get to a decent income level with my blog much sooner than if I sell a product that earns me $5.

 If not, you may want to see the following video (also from IncomeSchool.com) on how websites make money.
 This will help you understand better each point I’ve just mentioned.